-At any rate, we took the left hand crack which is described here; a long, big hands/fists sppppllliiiiiiter in very clean white rock.
+At any rate, here's some beta.
+We took the left hand crack which is described here; a long, big hands/fists sppppllliiiiiiter in very clean white rock.
 Later in the season, we had to climb a ~40 foot, fun 5.9 corner before and to the right of the lone bolt and main crack.
 One could have climbed directly to the bolt/splitter but it looked easy/lame/dirty.

 On the 3rd pitch, one has the choice of an overhanging offwidth feature or a sweet 5.10 corner to the right.
 This corner is probably the crux of the route.
 And it's got an insane death block at the top fwiw.
 It seems like this is the way people go though as there was slingage, even though the wide crack is the more obvious line.
 Some more sweet cracks take you to the end of the hard climbing.
 I guess it was around 7 pitches altogether.
+You may or may not have to pull the rope back out depending on comfort/route finding.
 We encountered no snow until the actual summit (well, south, smaller summit) in late July.
 We were able to find water in multiple places though.